09-29-2015 (Newsletter Issue 15/15)

 The grace period for renewals is 6 months from the expiration date of the trademark.

-If the trademark has not been used within 5 years from registration or has not been used later for 5 years continuously, it may be subject to cancellation.
+If the trademark has not been used with regard to the goods or services listed in the specification of goods for which the Trademark is registered within 5 years from registration or has not been used later for 5 years continuously, it may be subject to cancellation.
 Subsequent use of the trademark can restore protection if no third party has applied for an identical or similar trademark in the meantime and if no party has requested cancellation due to non-use.

 |Word Mark Search (availability)